What Services Will A PEO Provide?

 Handling Risk Management

-PEOs manage any workers’ compensation or unemployment claims that arise, typically at a lower claim cost (as compared to what a company could achieve on its own).
-The bottom line: spreading the risk pool and expert care for any claims saves you money and reduce your exposure.
+PEOs can also manage any workers’ compensation or unemployment claims that arise, typically at a lower claim cost (as compared to what a company could achieve on its own).
+A PEO can help to minimize the risk pool and provide expert care for any claims which will help save you money and reduce your exposure.
 This may not seem like an important function in your business, but it only takes one accident or employee to change everything, being prepared with an expert in the field can help to minimize damage and keep your business running smoothly.